11 Smart Sociology Research Topics That Will Get You an A

 6. The Sociology of Social Movements

-To study a movement, just choose a movement or a group of people that are being oppressed.
-In addition to studying the movement itself, you can also choose to research its oppression, formation, accomplishments (or downfall), or its impact on larger society.
+To study a movement, just choose a movement or a group of people.
+In addition to studying the movement itself, you can also choose to research its oppression or support, formation, accomplishments (or downfall), or its impact on society at large.
 Here are some movements to get you started:

 - The Civil Rights